MakeSchool-Tutorials/Tweet-Generator/P4-Flask-Web-App/content.md

 To start, follow the [installation instructions](https://virtualenv.pypa.io/en/latest/installation.html) to get yourself a copy of the `virtualenv` program.
 To verify that you've installed correctly, run the command `$ which virtualenv` and you should see the path for the virtualenv executable.

 Once we have the `virtualenv` command installed, we will use it to create a new virtual environment in a subdirectory of our project called `venv`.
-However, we also want to make sure that we create a virtual environment using Python 3, not Python 2.
+However, we also want to make sure that we create a virtual environment using the correct version of Python.
 So we'll use the `-p` flag of the `virtualenv` command to specify a Python interpreter to use.

 First, find out the file path to Python by running this command: